 At Kneehigh Farm, we have a strict set of standards:

 We grow organically.
-You won’t see the USDA symbol on our produce because we aren’t federally certified.
-Organic certification requires a financial commitment that’s currently out of our reach—extra funds tend to go to broken tractors and compost.
-Rest assured knowing that all of our veggies are chemical-free, and grown with care for the land and your family.
+You won’t see the USDA symbol on our produce because we choose not to pursue federal certification.
+Rest assured knowing that all of our veggies are chemical-free, and grown with care for the land and your health.

 We purchase organic seeds when possible and prioritize heirloom & open-pollinated varieties, which boast intense flavor and beauty.
 We never use chemically-treated or GMO seeds.